Annual public Montessori summit welcomes Milwaukee community

-For the second year in a row, Milwaukee Public Schools' Montessori community has organized a free event for parents, students, teachers and supporters of public Montessori programs.
+For the third straight year, Milwaukee Public Schools' Montessori community has organized a free event for parents, students, teachers and supporters of public Montessori programs.

 In a 2010 report, the Milwaukee NAACP said the MPS Montessori schools offered the best opportunity to get a great education in the city.
 In 2012, Fernwood Montessori – which like many of the programs has a waiting list – was dubbed the only Milwaukee school to "significantly exceed expectations" by the Wisconsin Department of Public Instruction.

-"We work hard to provide families information about this research-based, high quality educational program," says Andrea Corona, principal at MacDowell and organizer of this year's summit, which will draw attendees from all the MPS programs.
+"We work hard to provide families information about this research-based, high quality educational program," Andrea Corona, principal at MacDowell and organizer of this year's summit, told me last year.

 The event begins at noon with a tour of MacDowell's preschool, elementary, middle and high school classrooms, in which students will be engaged in Montessori work.

-Two are directed toward parents: one for new and prospective parents who want to learn more, and another for parents of current Montessori students, who will learn how to continue to advocate for Montessori education for Milwaukee children.
+Two are directed toward parents: one for new and prospective parents who want to learn more (Montessori 101), and another (Montessori 201) for parents of current Montessori students, who will learn how to continue to advocate for Montessori education for Milwaukee children.

-"Attending an information session and taking a school tour are important steps in choosing a school or educational program for your child," says Corona.
+"Attending an information session and taking a school tour are important steps in choosing a school or educational program for your child," said Corona before last year's summit.
 "But here, at the Montessori Summit, parents can observe students at work in the environment, and have their questions answered by the experts, our highly qualified, Montessori trained teaching staff.

 "We hope to host this event each year, and encourage anyone interested in learning more about Montessori to attend!"